mpv-player/mpv/DOCS/man/input.rst

     ``track-list/count``
         Total number of tracks.

+    ``track-list/video``
+        The list of video tracks.
+This is only usable for printing and its value can't be retrieved.

+    ``track-list/audio``
+        The list of audio tracks.
+This is only usable for printing and its value can't be retrieved.

+    ``track-list/sub``
+        The list of sub tracks.
+This is only usable for printing and its value can't be retrieved.

     ``track-list/N/id``
         The ID as it's used for ``--sid``/``--aid``/``--vid``.
 This is unique within tracks of the same type (sub/audio/video), but otherwise not.